 Strive for continuous improvement

-Outsourcing projects are sometimes complicated.
+All projects are different & unique and sometimes complicated.
 To manage this complexity, you must be disciplined, make data-driven decisions, and strive for continuous improvements.
 Using a methodology, like Lean, helps.

 Build a sense of teamwork at every level